Dioryctria taedae

-Dioryctria taedae is a species of snout moth in the genus Dioryctria.
+Dioryctria taedae is a species of snout moth.
 It was described by Schaber and Wood in 1971, and is known from Maryland to the south-eastern United States.

 The length of the forewings is about 12 mm.
-The ground colour of the forewings is very dark brown.
-The hindwings are smoky grey.
 There are two generations per year, with adults on wing in late August and again in early October.

-The larvae feed on Pinus taeda.
-The larvae of the first generation attack the terminal shoots of their host plant.
-The other generation feeds on developing second year cones the following spring.
+The larvae feed on loblolly pine (Pinus taeda).